UBC-DSCI/introduction-to-datascience/README.md

 - Look for and fix bad line wraps in code and text
 - Look for and fix bad figure placement
 - Look for `??` in the PDF (broken refs)
+- Make sure the 3D figures (and the text around them that refers to clicking and dragging) are properly modified for the PDF output

 ## Updating the textbook data
 Data sets are collected and curated by `data/retrieve_data.ipynb`.
 To run that notebook in the Docker container type the following in the terminal: